Adult Attention Deficit Disorder and Adult Attention Deficit Hyperactivity Disorder

 Keep in mind that ADD is an acronym for Attention Deficit Disorder while ADHD stands for Attention Deficit Hyperactivity Disorder.
 The differences between both conditions vary.
 ADD is linked to inattentiveness without the hyperactivity whereas those with ADHD are hyper and tend to have a very hard time relaxing without feeling the ‘need’ to always be ‘doing something’.
 Overall, ADD is a less excitation condition than ADHD with its subjects showing more calm.

 There is HOPE- Attend by Vaxa- A Natural Remedy for ADD & ADHD

-If you are an adult with ADD or ADHD, Attend might be the perfect solution.
+If you are an adult with ADD or ADHD, Vaxa Attend Minis might be the perfect solution.
 It’s an all natural supplement that should be explored before trying the more dangerous medications.